 With direct selling, that sales team targets and reaches out to clients or customers and then sells them your company’s product.
 There is no middle man – it is just your team and your customer.

-Through indirect selling, a “middle-man” is utilized and helps you or your team sell your products.
+Through indirect selling, a channel partner or “middle-man” is utilized and helps you or your team sell your products.

 Both direct and indirect selling require building a sales strategy that turns leads into prospects and finally prospects into customers.